Arlanthir/notes/programs/Godot.md

 You can instantiate scenes as parts of another scene.
 If you design a scene for an enemy, you can create multiple instances of it to have a lot of enemies on screen.

+Nodes can be part of a Group.
+This helps when you want to execute code in multiple Nodes, e.g., alerting all enemies when the player is discovered by one of them.

 ## Scripts